-• Adults who lack a high school diploma.
+- Adult who lack a high school diploma. - Disadvantaged and low-skills adults with multiple barriers to educational attainment, employment and economic self-sufficiency

-- Disadvantaged and low-skills adults with multiple barriers to educational attainment, employment and economic self-sufficiency. - Adults who are or have been low income, incarcerated, single parents and displaced homemakers. - Adults with limited English proficiency. - Adults with disabilities.
+- Adults who are or have been low income, incarcerated, single parents and displaced homemakers.

+- Adults with limited English proficiency.

+- Adults with disabilities.

-Under WIOA, the AEFLA subsection requires "a description of adult education and literacy activities that will be carried out with any funds received under this section."
+Under WIOA, The Adult Education and Family Literacy Act subsection requires "a description of adult education and literacy activities that will be carried out with any funds received under this section."